demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-delete-tag

 ***
-Deletes a tag from panorama.
+Deletes a tag from Panorama.

 #### Base Command